 Subject to change because of unforeseen circumstances, but every effort will be made to deliver most or all the attractions promised here in what will be an enjoyable, unforgettable trip of a lifetime!

-October 24 (Day 8): We hike downhill again to the Chepe River.
-After crossing the river we hike a short distance for a welcoming cerempny in an ELA-supported school - Syantung Lower Secondary School.
+October 13 (Day 8): We hike downhill again to the Chepe River.
+After crossing the river we hike a short distance for a welcoming ceremony in an ELA-supported school.
 After lunch at the school we hike further uphill along the dirt road to Namki Community Care Center.

-October 26 (Day 10): We drive down to main highway and walk 20 minutes to visit another ELA-supported school - Marsyangdi Community School at Aanbu V.D.C.
+October 15 (Day 10): We drive down to main highway and walk 20 minutes to visit another ELA-supported school.
 We receive a grand reception from the school and the community.
 We are involved in several school activities.
 We stay in Bandipur after visiting Aanbu.

 Why Join Dr. T's Eco-Trek?
 Compared with other "off the beaten path" Nepali treks that that cost $4,000+ and only take you into one area, Dr. T will guide you through three areas.
 You will see a much greater variety of scenery and participate in more activities.
 Dr. T's treks are not just "off the beaten path," they are completely away from the tourist infrastructure - you will have a much more authentic experience.
 It is the only vegan trek in Nepal (which decreases your chance of contracting food-born illnesses) because you will eat wholesome, locally-grown vegetables.
 You will not be exposed to poisonous aluminum because only stainless steel cooking containers are used on Dr. T's eco-treks (all of the other trekking agencies boil water and cook food in aluminum containers).
 You will have a highly experienced guide that you can understand (who is also a medical doctor!), and you will have all of your health and nutrition questions answered during the trek.

 *Bring a friend and receive a $150 discount*